 David is currently the Chairman of the Doctors Health Service Limited (DrHS) and Director (Development) at UCA Funds Management.
-He is also a Non-Executive Director of the Bendigo Community Bank® Network, General Practice Registrars Australia, Intensive Care Foundation and Australian Literary Studies (ANU) and the Gunaikurnai Land and Waters Aboriginal Corporation.
+He is also a Non-Executive Director of the Bendigo Community Bank® Network, General Practice Registrars Australia, Australian Literary Studies (ANU) and the Gunaikurnai Land and Waters Aboriginal Corporation.

-David brings to the team a strong financial management, marketing and governance background having also previously held roles at Dimensional Fund Advisers and Macquarie Bank.
+David brings to the team a strong financial management, marketing and governance background to the Board having previously held roles at Bendigo and Adelaide Bank, Dimensional Fund Advisers and Macquarie Bank.
 He was the Founding Chairman of the Dry July Foundation, the Australian Corporate Ambassador to UNICEF and an advisory board member at the ATO representing the not-for-profit sector.

 David is a Fellow of the Australasian Institute of Financial Services and a Graduate of the Australian Institute of Company Directors.
 David holds degrees in Finance and Business Law from ESC Rouen, France and the University of Technology, Sydney along with post-graduate studies in Strategic Management at the John F. Kennedy School of Government, Harvard University.